Hotel Chile: History

 The worst Hotel Chile disaster occurred on August 4, 1988, when a fire broke out at 0:30 am on the 4th floor, 2 extending to the attic (5th floor) and the dome, and totally consuming them within two hours.
 Also the front of the building was seriously damaged, large pieces of masonry falling into the street.
 The hotel was restored, replacing the slate mansard corrugated iron, without recovering his famous dome.
-The next door building on Avenida de Mayo, designed by architect Dubois, was also affected by the incident, and had to be completely reworked, also loosing is cupola bay window and other elements adorning its facade.
+The next door building on Avenida de Mayo, designed by architect Dubois, was also affected by the incident, and had to be completely reworked, also losing is cupola bay window and other elements adorning its facade.

 On August 2018, a new dome - an exact replica of the original (including zinc plates manufactured in France and Germany) was restored in place.
 The facade which was also restored nevertheless shows a more simplified design lacking many of the ornamental details.

 On the ground floor of the Hotel Chile functioned for years the Spanish restaurant Plaza España, one of several specializing in traditional Spanish cuisine in this section of the Avenida de Mayo, an artery that historically was adopted by the Spanish immigrant community since the early twentieth century.